About Music Theatre of Madison

 At Large: Patrick Randolph, The Aspen Institute

 OUR VISION: We envision a world that perceives the broad and important role of musical theatre to engage, entertain, educate, and challenge audiences.
 That world is filled with individuals who acknowledge that the best years of this young art form are still ahead of us; that new pieces hold equal weight to old ones, and that daring and unusual stories make us better artists and people.

-Music Theatre of Madison's role in making that world a reality is to continually embrace new pieces with provocative subject matter, innovative structure, and emotional impact that reach the broadest possible audiences.
+Music Theatre of Madison's role in making that world a reality is to continually embrace new pieces with provocative subject matter, innovative structure, representative stories, and emotional impact that reach the broadest possible audiences.
 We do this by remaining conscious of the new voices and ideas within the art form, and by working hard to cultivate an interest in these types of pieces at the local level.
 Finally, we use a mix of trained professionals and natural talents from our own neighborhoods to bring these productions to Madison stages with care and skill, keeping our experiences as affordable and accessible as we can.

 Innovation: We believe in the open creative process that allows the young art form of musical theatre to continue growing.

 Artists: We believe in local artists who have trained and worked professionally, are beginning their careers, or have raw talent, and in providing them an opportunity to practice their craft and be compensated for their time.
 Deeply committed to diversity, we strive to include a variety of backgrounds in creating our art, as we believe it results in the strongest possible product.

 Engagement: We believe that musical theatre has the opportunity to engage a variety of audiences and address an array of subject matters.

 Accessibility: We believe that our work should represent and be able to be experienced by a population that reflects our varied and complex world.